The theme of Episode 24 is painting and painters, of which Soho has seen many.

-Below is a a set of lobby cards produced by Butchers films to promote Something in the City.
+Click HERE to see a set of lobby cards produced to promote Something in the City.

 You can follow Mark Brisenden on Twitter, buy all three series of Flywheel, Shyster and Flywheel on CD and download his recent book, Cybil Liberty: Radio Detective inspired by the Golden Age of American Radio.